The Chapel of Our Lady of Compassion

 The resting place is complemented by the adjacent Suzanne Aubert Exhibition, and the Retreat Centre along with several new spaces in the Heritage Centre and grounds.

-The Chapel and Resting Place are open to all 10am-3pm Monday to Saturday, and 12noon-3pm Sunday.
+The Chapel and Resting Place are open to all 8am-4pm Monday to Sunday.
 Please phone for opening hours on public holidays 04 383 7769.